4 Powerful Reasons why learning English is so important

 “Sometimes I talk to me” = incorrect

 Connor FitzPatrick is the newest addition to the English Language Centre Brighton and has worked within English language schools since graduating from university.
-One of his many jobs is ensuring all grammar and language is correct and accurate across ELC’s websites and all its social streams.In our globalised world, English is the most commonly used shared language, and becoming fluent is often seen as hugely important if you want to travel, work or…
+One of his many jobs is ensuring all grammar and language is correct and accurate across ELC’s websites and all its social streams.English is the global language of opportunity in 2025, crucial for communication and career advancement.
+It dominates fields like science and business, with…